ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 Motivation
 -------------
 This proposal discusses both language extensions and warning flags.
-These features may seem distinct, but in fact (see this discussion): many extensions could have been implemented as warnings instead (such as -XMultiParamTypeClasses, -XDeriveFunctor or -XAllowAmbiguousTypes) many warnings could have been implemented as extensions (such as -Wname-shadowing) It is something of a historical accident that one thing has ended up in "warnings" while another has ended up in "language extensions".
+These features may seem distinct, but in fact (see `this discussion <https://github.com/ghc-proposals/ghc-proposals/issues/615>`_: many extensions could have been implemented as warnings instead (such as -XMultiParamTypeClasses, -XDeriveFunctor or -XAllowAmbiguousTypes) many warnings could have been implemented as extensions (such as -Wname-shadowing) It is something of a historical accident that one thing has ended up in "warnings" while another has ended up in "language extensions".
 However although language extensions and warning flags overlap in functionality, they also have some distinctively different functionality: